 18. Spousal Support

 Oregon Courts can provide for spousal support (i.e., alimony) either during or following a divorce.
 The criteria considered in an award of spousal support include: the duration of the marriage, the age and health of each spouse, the standard of living established during the marriage, the relative incomes and earning capacities of the parties, each spouse’s training and employment skills, each spouse’s work experience, the financial needs and resources of the parties, custodial and child support responsibilities, and any other factors that the court finds appropriate.
-Spousal support is tax deductible by the paying spouse and treated as taxable income to the recipient spouse under the Internal Revenue Code.
-This means there are possible income tax advantages to the individual paying spousal support.
+If your divorce judgment is entered after December 31, 2018, spousal support payments awarded are neither tax deductible to the paying spouse nor included as income to the recipient spouse under the Internal Revenue Code.
+If your original divorce was entered prior to December 31, 2018, a spousal support payment may be tax deductible by the paying spouse.

 19. Property Division